-This easy, 3-ingredient recipe for honey lavender syrup adds incredible flavor to your drinks, cakes, and desserts.
-It’s the key ingredient for the popular lavender latte and makes fragrant lavender lemonade.
+This easy, 3-ingredient recipe for homemade honey lavender syrup adds incredible flavor to your drinks, cakes, and desserts.
+It’s the key ingredient for the popular lavender latte but also makes incredibly fragrant lavender lemonade or classic London fog.

 Ingredients